dolami2876/FPTU-attendance-application-using-PCA-and-SVM/README.md

 Now that you have integrated your model into the Flask application, you can run the application to start the face recognition process.
 To do this, follow the instructions below.

-1. **Navigate to the Application Directory**:
-   Open your terminal or command prompt and navigate to the directory where your Flask application is located:
+1. **Navigate to the Application Directory**: open your terminal or command prompt and navigate to the directory where your Flask application is located

    ```bash
    cd Flask_App - attemtion